Aslamlatheef/PivotalCloudfoundry/Components/COMPONENTS.md

 # Cloud Foundry Components

 Cloud Foundry is a distributed system involving several different components.
-Distributed systems balance their processing loads over multiple networked machines.1 They are optimized between efficiency and resiliency against failures.
+Distributed systems balance their processing loads over multiple networked machines.They are optimized between efficiency and resiliency against failures.
 Cloud Foundry is comprised of a modular distributed architecture with discrete components utilized for dedicated purposes.

 ### DISTRIBUTED SYSTEMS